google-research-datasets/Video-Timeline-Tags-ViTT/README.md

 For experiments described in the paper, we have additionally gone through the following steps:
 - Lower-case all tags
-- Perform standardization of top tags according to Table 6 in the paper
+- Standardize top tags according to Table 6 in the paper
-- Use videos with one raw annotation as the training split, and those with 2 or 3 raw annotations were randomly split between dev and test sets.
+- Use videos with one set of annotations as the training split, and randomly split those with 2 or 3 sets of annotations between dev and test sets.
   - Note that some of the raw annotations do not contain segment-level annotations (e.g., when the raters consider the video to be not instructional), and are excluded from this data release.
 We release the list of video ids in our training / dev / test sets (```[train|dev|test]_id.txt```) for reproducibility.
   - Note also that there are 276 videos in the data release with more than 3 annotations.
 These videos were not included in either the training split or the dev / test splits in experiments reported in the paper.
 We are still including them in the json file for people who are interested in understanding inter-annotator agreement for this task.